robotastic/trunk-recorder/README.md

 Trunk Recorder
 =================
+### Note: The format for the Config.json file has changed.
 Trunk Recorder is able to record the calls on a trunked radio system.
 It uses 1 or more Software Defined Radios (SDRs) to do.
 The SDRs capture large swatches of RF and then use software to process what was recieved.
 GNURadio is used to do this processing and provides lots of convienent RF blocks that can be pieced together to do complex RF processing.
 Right now it can only record one Trunked System at a time.

 Trunk Recorder currently supports the following: